Skip to content

 Do I need shareholder approval to redeem preference shares?

-No, shareholder approval is not required for redemption as long as it follows the terms outlined in the company’s constitution or agreed resolution.
+No, shareholder approval is not required for redemption, provided it complies with the terms outlined in the company’s constitution or an agreed resolution.

 How does a company redeem preference shares?